F.A.Q.

 Q: How many CEC's do I get for the Summit and the annual Fall Brunch?

-A: The Summit is worth 5 if you attend for the full day, 2 if you attend for the 1/2 day (this is because we give 1 CEC for attending the AGM).
-The Brunch is worth 2.
+A: The Annual Fitness Leadership Summit is worth 6 CECs if you attend for the full day.
+The Brunch is worth 2 CECs

 Q: How many CECs (Continuing Education Credits) do I need each year to keep my certification valid?

-A: All members certified in GEL, OAL, AEL, MBL, & ICE require 6 CECs per year.
+A: All members certified in GEL, AEL/AQX, MBL, ADE, WT & ICE require 6 CECs per year.
 Personal Trainers and Course Conductors require 12 per year.
 Associate members do not require any CECs.

 Governance & Funding Questions